Jessie-Chuks/Descriptive-statistics/README.md

-# Descriptive-statistics
+# Descriptive-Statistics
-Code to model descriptive statistics
+JavaScript code that uses ES6+ classes to compute descriptive statistics(central tendency and dispersion)